Dr Mani Sharpe

 I am a film scholar specialising in cinematic representations of de-colonisation and war, particularly within the context of France and Algeria.
 Methodologically speaking, my research stands at the intersection between war studies, post-colonial studies, and film studies, and I am generally interested in how films convey the process of military-colonial loss through different formal techniques and themes.
 Before taking up my position at Leeds, I taught film studies at Newcastle University and the Sorbonne (Paris 3).
 I am currently the Subject Leader for Film, at Leeds.

 I have recently published my first monograph, Late-Colonial French Cinema: Filming the Algerian War of Independence, with Edinburgh University Press (Traditions in World Cinema series).
-More information about my book can be found in this three-minute interview, posted on YouTube, in this discussion that I conducted with Alan O’Leary for The New Review of Film and Television Studies, in this blog post, entitled ‘5 lesser-known examples of late-colonial French cinema’, or this site, where you can download the Introduction of the book for free.
+More information about my book can be found in this three-minute interview, posted on YouTube, in this discussion that I conducted with Alan O’Leary for The New Review of Film and Television Studies, in this blog post, entitled ‘5 lesser-known examples of late-colonial French cinema’, or the Edinburgh University Press website, where you can download the Introduction of the book for free.
 In April 2023, I delivered a paper on my book at the Society for Cinema and Media Studies Conference, in Denver, Colorado.

-Apart from this focus on war, I am also interested in cinematic representations of the face – particularly in relation to questions of psychology, poitics, and conflict.
+Apart from this focus on war, I am also interested in cinematic representations of the face – particularly in relation to questions of psychology, politics, and conflict.
 I was the Principal Investigator on a public engagement project, entitled Facing the Mind, funded by the Cultural Institute, Leeds.
-This project involved setting up a series of community orientated workshops, blending film theory and creative practice, for a group of local residents with mental health issues.
+This project involved setting up a series of community-orientated workshops, blending film theory and creative practice, for a group of local residents with mental health issues.
 It ran online, as a series of webinars, in June 2020.
-A 6,000-word case study of the project was published in the journal Media Practice and Education.
+A 6,000-word case study of the project was published in the journal Media Practice and Education

-Building upon this work, in July 2023, I co-organised an international symposium entitled The War Face on Screen, with Katy Parry (Associate Professor, School of Media and Communication, Leeds).
-Transcending disciplinary boundaries, between film theory, war cinema studies, visual studies, media studies, and art history, the aim of this event was to explore how mediatised images of the face been used to document the phenomenon of war.
-The schedule for the event can be accessed online.
+Building upon this work, I am currently editing a volume of essays entitled War Faces on Screen: Photography, Film, and the Politics of Representation.
+Composed of 12 chapters from a range of internationally renowned scholars, this collection is the output of an international conference that I co-organised in July 2023, with Professor Katy Parry (Leeds).
+Transcending disciplinary boundaries, between film theory, war cinema studies, visual studies, media studies, and art history, the aim of this collection is to explore how mediatised images of the face have been used to document the phenomenon of war.
+It will be published by Bloomsbury in 2025.

 Research interests